smith210/portfolio/lab3/README.md

       This repeats again for the second test.
 Once all tests are finished, the code will print out a statement letting the user know that this program has ran its course.

         **Testing of kthBiggest ends.**

+      The difference between the two tests is that the first test **int randomSet** is pre-set to the first experiment, while the second test **int randomSet** is assigned randomly to any of the experiments.